 Methods

-- Two-case comparative design: Jorts the Cat (~200K followers, pro-union, Dec 2021–Mar 2022) vs. J.K.
-Rowling (~14M followers, TERF advocacy, Jun 2018–Mar 2023).
+- Two-case comparative design: Jorts the Cat (~200K followers, Dec 2021–Mar 2022) vs. J.K.
+Rowling (~14M followers, Jun 2018–Mar 2023).

-- Two-stage DiD event study (Gardner) with account and time fixed effects, plus Rambachan–Roth sensitivity analysis for parallel-trends violations.
+- Two-stage event-study DiD (Gardner) with account and time fixed effects, plus Rambachan-Roth sensitivity analysis for parallel-trends violations.

 Findings

-- Attentive populations differ markedly across groups (e.g., ~164K Jorts followers vs. ~17.9M nonfollowers; ~841K Rowling followers vs. ~2.68M nonfollowers in the sampled set).
+- Attentive populations vary widely (e.g. ~164K Jorts followers vs. ~17.9M nonfollowers; ~841K Rowling followers vs. ~2.68M nonfollowers in the sampled set).

 Connections